Updated: March 26, 2021 – FDA has stated that MDF facility fees will be $20,322, and CMO facility fees will be $13,548.

 Resulting from this OTC drug monograph reform, there are some additional considerations.
 First, it is important to familiarize yourself with the new law, keeping in mind the current status of OTC monograph drugs that you have interest in.
 You can see the law in its entirety here.

 The next step would be to review your facility registrations.
 Funding for OTC monograph reform comes primarily from fees paid based on facilities that manufacture or process OTC monograph drug products in finished dosage form.
-FDA will soon publish user fees for Year 1 of this program, and the fees will be due the later of July 2020, or 45 days after FDA published a notice of the fee amount.
+FDA has stated that MDF facility fees will be $20,322, and CMO facility fees will be $13,548.
+These fees are effective as of October 1, 2020, and will remain in effect through September 30, 2021.

 Currently, active ingredients are classified in 3 categories:

 - Category I: generally recognized as safe and effective for the claimed therapeutic indication;